tytydraco/yessleep/out/I_am_the_only_surviving_crew_member_of_a_giant_cargo_ship_Please_learn_from_my_experiences_.md

 “sounds good cap” A few of the men said uncoordinatedly.
-Allowing his desperate plea to let his ignorance slip under the rug.
+Allowing his desperate plea to let his ignorance of the hook.

 That night I dreamt terrible things.
-I dreamt that all of us was in the lifeboat.
+I dreamt that all of us were in the lifeboat.
 The ship slowly taking on water, we had managed to make an escape.
 But the lifeboat wouldn’t unlatch.
 With such a technical fault, I dreamt of the men arguing, to some degree violently.
 They where choosing a crew-member to unlatch it from the outside.
 Staying back with the cargo on the doomed vessel.
 And logically, at least to my dreaming mind, they chose me.
 I was the only one that knew how to operate the latching mechanism.
-And being forced to step out from the security of the life boat I watched Mark fight back against the group consensus.
-Landing backwards on the though metal of the cargo ship, I watched the men that threw me give way to an enormous version of Marks head.
+And whilst being forced to step out from the security of the life boat I watched Mark fight back against the group consensus.
+I landed back first on the though metal of the cargo ship, I watched the men that threw me give way to an enormous version of Marks head.
 Marks head filling the entire doorway with his big teary eyes.
 As the ship started listing I got to my feet, a new directive being installed into my being.
 Survival was no longer an option.
 Only the ability to save my tribe remained.
 Saving Mark.
 Dreams are weird conglomerations of ideas.
 And I don’t know if we hugged but we definitely exchanged a deepfelt goodbye.
 And I grabbed the small pin keeping me from ridding the boat of it's shackles.
 Pushing the life boat of the ship I watched as I was ripped from existence by my own heroism.